fx-giant/giant-documentations/visual/multisource-combination.md

 ### Sort

-You can use this section to specify the order in which your data should be arranged.
-For example, to sort by Country in ascending order.
+You can use this setting to arrange your data points based on the field that you need.
+For example, to sort data by Country field in Ascending order.

 ### Filter

-Add filters to restrict your data so that analysis will be focused on data which are shown in the chart.
+Another setting that can be used is **Filter** whereby specifying the filter(s) will restrict the values shown so that users can focus on analyzing the filtered data shown in the chart.

 ## Use Cases